 The American Politics Graduate Student Workshop is supported by CSAP and provides a forum for Yale Ph.D. students focusing on American politics to present their work for peer review in an informal setting.

-This lunchtime seminar series meets on selected Mondays from 12:00-1:00 p.m. in the ISPS Library/Room B217 at 77 Prospect Street.
+This lunchtime seminar series meets on selected Tuesdays from 12:00-1:00 p.m. in ISPS Room A001 at 77 Prospect Street.

 To join the group and receive regular email announcements for this series, please contact the Graduate Student Organizer, Rob Pressel.

 “Partisanship, Polarization, and Support for Democracy: Building a Research Agenda”

 |SEP 24||Baobao Zhang, Political Science (2020)

 “No Rage Against the Machines: Anxiety of Workplace Automation Fails to Change Mass Politics”